Bujinkan Budo Taijutsu is a combination of 9 schools of traditional Japanese martial arts.

 This type of martial art was originally used on the battlefield in life and death encounters.
 For this reason, the use of strategy and weapons was emphasized to increase survivability.

 Bujinkan Budo Taijutsu is an art which changes and adapts to each unique challenge it is faced with.
 It continues to grow through the years.
-So while the traditional side is practiced (ie. Sword, Spear, Shuriken), the modern applications are also practiced (ie. Gun, Flashlight, Pepperspray).
+So while the traditional side is practiced (ie. Sword, Spear, Shuriken), the modern applications are also practiced (ie. Police and Security style tactics.
+Gun, Flashlight, Pepperspray, etc).

-Because of the way in which Budo Taijutsu teaches you to change and adapt to a huge variety of real life situations, and to use strategy and tactics to overcome, it is popular with those in security, law enforcement, and military professions.
+Because of the way in which Budo Taijutsu teaches you to change and adapt to a huge variety of real life situations while remaining calm under pressure, and to use strategy and tactics to overcome, it is popular with those in security, law enforcement, and military professions.

 It is also possible for anyone to learn, since beginners are able to progress and grow at their own pace.